-expand_more What is MapBiomas?
+What is MapBiomas?expand_more

-The MapBiomas project is an initiative of the Climate Observatory co-created and developed by a multi-institutional network involving universities, NGOs, and technology companies with the purpose of annually map Brazil's land-use and land cover and monitor the changes in the territory.
+The MapBiomas project is an initiative of the Climate Observatory co-created and developed by a multi-institutional network involving universities, NGOs, and technology companies with the purpose of annually map Brazil's land use and land cover and monitor the changes in the territory.

 MapBiomas involves researchers and specialists in remote sensing, computer science, Brazilian biomes, and the main land uses of the country.
-The team works in its offices and laboratories spread throughout several Brazilian cities including Belém, Recife, Florianopolis, São Paulo, Brasília, Feira de Santana, and Porto Alegre.
+The team works in its offices and laboratories spread throughout several Brazilian cities including Belém, Recife, Florianopolis, São Paulo, Brasília, Goiânia, Feira de Santana, and Porto Alegre.
 All work is done using cloud computing through the Google Earth Engine platform.

-expand_more What is the difference between MapBiomas collections?
+What is the difference between MapBiomas collections?expand_more

-Six collections of MapBiomas maps have been produced since the beginning of the project in July 2015.
+Seven collections of MapBiomas maps have been produced since the beginning of the project in July 2015.

 The collections represent changes in the coverage periods of the annual map, changes in the legend or corrections to the previous version.

-Four collections of data were published:
+Seven collections of data were published:

-- Collection 3.1, released in April 2019, with improvements in Collection 3;
+Collection 3.1, published in April 2019, with improvements in classification

-- Collection 4, released in August 2019, covering the period 1985 to 2018;
+- Collection 4 - published in August 2019, including 19 legend classes and covering the period 1985-2018

-- Collection 4.1 with improvements in classification (published in March 2020);
+- Collection 4.1, published in March 2020, with improvements in classification

-- Collection 5, released in August 2020, covering the period 1985 to 2019
+- Collection 5 - published in August 2020, including 21 legend classes and covering the period 1985-2019

-- Collection 6, launched in August 2021, covering the period 1985 to 2020
+- Collection 6 - published in August 2021, including 25 legend classes and covering the period 1985-2020

 Each MapBiomas collection reprocesses the entire time series.

-expand_more How do I download MapBiomas maps?
+How do I download the MapBiomas maps?expand_more

 Each layer represents one year of the time series.
 For example, in Collection 2.3 the layer 0 = 2000 and the layer 17 = 2016.
 It is possible to download data directly from Google Earth Engine and fit your request to specific territories or temporal windows.